WillForEternity/MemoryCapacitorTopologies/README.md

 *   **Add a Dataset**: Create a `datasets/your_dataset/` directory containing a `generator.py` file that exposes a `load()` function.

 The framework will automatically discover and register these new components.

 ---

+## Design Philosophy: Human *and* AI Readability

+This project is written so that **any human researcher or AI agent** can reason about the codebase with minimal context switching.

+*   **Verbose, Natural-Language Tests**: Every behavior test prints explanatory PASS/FAIL commentary and saves plots, allowing correctness to be judged directly from the output.
+*   **Self-Documenting Modules**: Each folder has a single, clear responsibility (`models/`, `datasets/`, `networks/`).
+*   **Plug-and-Play Extensibility**: New topologies and datasets are discovered automatically via decorators, requiring no central registration.
+*   **Clear Naming & Typing**: Functions and variables use descriptive names and type hints to make the code easy to understand and analyze.

+---